MrBlank/Python-CBZ-Tools/README.md

 - Multi-core support for fast processing of files

 ### Requirements
-Both scripts automatically set up their own virtual environments and install required Python packages.
-However, they need certain system-level dependencies to be installed first:
+All scripts automatically set up their own virtual environments and install required Python packages.
+However, some need certain system-level dependencies to be installed first:

+### For MuPDF version (`pdf2cbz.py`)
+No system-level dependencies required!
+All necessary Python packages (`pymupdf`, `Pillow`, `tqdm`) are automatically installed in a virtual environment when you run the script.
+Just make sure you have Python 3.8 or higher.

 ### For ImageMagick version (`pdf2cbz_im.py`)
 Requires **both ImageMagick and Ghostscript** to be installed on your system: